roy-adler/terraform-plan-reader/README.md

 ### 4. Module Grouping (with `-g` flag)
 When using the `--group-by-module` option:
 - Shows total number of modules touched
+- Groups modules with identical action patterns together
-- Lists each module with a summary of actions:
+- Lists each module or group with a summary of actions:
   - Number of resources added (green)
   - Number of resources changed (yellow)
+  - Number of resources replaced (pink)
   - Number of resources destroyed (red)
   - Number of resources moved (blue)

+### 5. Detailed Module Changes (with `-g -d` flags)
+When using both `--group-by-module` and `--detail` options:
+- For grouped modules: Shows resource structure once with `{module}` placeholder
+- For individual modules: Shows all detailed changes
+- Makes it easy to see what changes apply to which modules

 ## Example Output